What is a TAVR? (Also called TAVI)

-Somewhat similar to a stent placed in an artery, the TAVR approach delivers a fully collapsible replacement valve to the valve site through a catheter.
+Somewhat similar to placing a stent in an artery, the TAVR approach delivers a fully collapsible replacement valve to the valve site through a catheter.

 Once the new valve is expanded, it pushes the old valve leaflets out of the way and the tissue in the replacement valve takes over the job of regulating blood flow.

-How is TAVR or TAVI different from the standard valve replacement?
+How is TAVR or TAVI different from standard valve replacement?

-This procedure is fairly new and is FDA approved for people with symptomatic aortic stenosis who are considered an intermediate or high risk patient for standard valve replacement surgery.
-The differences in the two procedures are significant.
+This procedure is available for people with symptomatic severe aortic stenosis at low, intermediate or high risk for standard valve replacement surgery.

 What is involved in a TAVR procedure?

-Usually valve replacement requires an open heart procedure with a “sternotomy.”, in which the chest is surgically separated (open) for the procedure.
+Usually valve replacement requires an open-heart procedure with a “sternotomy”, in which the chest is surgically separated (opened) for the procedure.
 The TAVR or TAVI procedures can be done through very small openings that leave all the chest bones in place.

-A TAVR procedure is not without risks, but it provides beneficial treatment options to people who may not have been candidates for them a few years ago while also providing the added bonus of a faster recovery in most cases.
-A patient's experience with a TAVR procedure may be comparable to a balloon treatment or even an angiogram in terms of down time and recovery, and will likely require a shorter hospital stay (average 3-5 days).
+While TAVR is not without risks, it provides beneficial treatment options to people who may not have been considered for valve replacement.
+A patient's experience with a TAVR procedure may be similar to a coronary angiogram in terms of recovery.
+You will likely spend less time in the hospital after TAVR compared to surgical valve replacement.

 - Entering through the femoral artery (large artery in the groin), called the transfemoral approach, which does not require a surgical incision in the chest, or